 - The Goritsky Monastery of Dormition: a once prosperous monastery with numerous buildings now open as a museum

 - The Nikitsky Monastery: a large monastery with buildings from XII to XIX cc.

 FilmSPbTV can provide all the necessary film permissions from the Orthodox church authorities for making a project in those sites.

-Another object of cult characteristic for its epoch is the Blue Stone (the so-called ‘Sin-Kamen’).
+Another object of cult is the Blue Stone (the so-called ‘Sin-Kamen’).
 It lies right by the water of Pleshcheyevo lake and serves as a reminder of remote pagan times.

-Our fixers can help you with filming the Pereslavl Narrow-gauge Railway Museum, Kukushka.
+For example our fixers can help you with filming the Pereslavl Narrow-gauge Railway Museum – “Kukushka”.
 Kukushka is the perfect example of such an individual initiative: a large collection of vehicles exhibited under the open sky, not constrained by any interior and thusperfect for filming purposes.